 The Japanese artist Takashi Murakami combines highly refined classical Japanese painting techniques with distinctive Pop sensibilities.
 Known for his “Superflat” style, directly influenced by manga and anime, the artist creates works that explode with color and playfulness.
 For the 2015–16 ski season, in collaboration with Aspen Skiing Company, Murakami has produced four unique images, all of which embody his trademark visual aesthetic.

-This monthlong program for kids in Grades K–4 is held weekly at the AAM.
-Taking place after school most Wednesdays from 2:30–4 p.m., these workshops recognize the value of exposing children to the arts at an early age and use the artist’s process as an educational tool.
+This after-school program for kids in grades K–4 is held weekly at the Aspen Art Museum from September through May.
+Taking place most Wednesdays from 2:30–4 p.m., these workshops recognize the value of exposing children to the arts at an early age and use the artist’s process as an educational tool.
 Museum educators and teaching artists lead classes that include activities in the gallery and take-home projects.
-Registration is $18 members/$20 nonmembers per class.

 Tuesday–Sunday, 10 AM–6 PM

 General operating support is provided by Colorado Creative Industries.
 CCI and its activities are made possible through an annual appropriation from the Colorado General Assembly and federal funds from the National Endowment for the Arts.